BlockchainWhispers/trailingstoploss3/ReadMe.txt

 1) Go to to your folder instalation path in console and type npm install

+Example, you have downloaded the TrailingStopLoss to C:\TrailingStopLoss, open command prompt or terminal

+cd C:\TrailingStopLoss
+npm install

 This will install node-modules folder

 2) Type node app.js in console and start the server